 Skip to main content

 The agent communicates structured information — task lists, calendar events, email digests, status updates — through Discord embeds.
 Each embed can include interactive buttons that trigger actions directly or route prompts back to the agent.
-The entire system is persistent: buttons survive bot restarts.
+Buttons survive bot restarts, so you can click them any time.

 Overview

-ollim-bot uses a single MCP tool, discord_embed, to send rich embed messages.
-The agent decides when and what to send — there is no manual embed API.
-Buttons attached to embeds follow an action pattern that either performs a direct operation (complete a task, delete an event) or opens a conversation with the agent through the inquiry system.
-Embeds sent from background forks or interactive forks are tagged with a footer indicating their source context.
+The agent decides when and what to send — you don’t create embeds manually.
+Buttons either perform a direct operation (complete a task, delete an event) or open a conversation with the agent through the inquiry system.
+Embeds sent from background forks or interactive forks are tagged with a footer indicating their source.

 ParameterTypeRequiredDefaultDescription